tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 ### Tolerating crashes

-Percolator has the ability to survive crashes without breaking the correctness of data.
+Percolator has the ability to survive crashes without breaking data integrity.

 First, let's see what will happen after a crash.
 A crash may happen during `Prewrite`, `Commit` or between these two phases.
 We can simply divide these conditions into two types: before committing the primary, or after committing the primary.

-So, when a transaction `T1` (either reading or writing) finds that a row `R1` has a lock which belongs to an earlier transaction `T0`, T1 doesn't simply rollback itself immediately.
-Instead, it checks the state of the lock's primary.
+So, when a transaction `T1` (either reading or writing) finds that a row `R1` has a lock which belongs to an earlier transaction `T0`, `T1` doesn't simply rollback itself immediately.
+Instead, it checks the state of `T0`'s primary lock.

 * If the primary lock has disappeared and there's a record `data @ T0.start_ts` in the `write` column, it means that `T0` has been successfully committed.
 Then row `R1`'s stale lock can also be committed.
 Usually we call this `rolling forward`.
 After this, the new transaction `T1` resumes.
 * If the primary lock has disappeared with nothing left, it means the transaction has been rolled back.
 Then row `R1`'s stale lock should also be rolled back.
 After this, `T1` resumes.